polkadot-developers/docs-sandbox/source/docs/main-docs/06-build/build-process.md

 Sub-section: Build process
 Type: reference + conceptual

-This article describes what happens under the hood when building a Substrate node.
+This article describes what happens under the hood when building and executing a Substrate node.

 Relevant context: